Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 “The idea is not to replace human teachers, but to provide some extra help to those who need it”.

 And we absolutely agree.

+## Chat with LegalAlien!

+Our [GitHub repo](https://github.com/Jeyana/LegalAlienChatbotRasa) is public.
+You can fork it and experiment with the code.
+Everything is there, except for the Telegram credentials, of course.

+You can also just search for **@LegalAlienChatbot** on Telegram and write a message!

+If you run into problems or want to share your experience, send an email to **legalalienchatbot@gmail.com**

+Thank you for your interest!